GeoStat-Framework/GSTools/docs/source/index.rst

 User defined covariance models
 ==============================

-One of the core-features of GSTools is the powerfull :any:`CovModel` class, which allows to easy define covariance models by the user.
+One of the core-features of GSTools is the powerful :any:`CovModel` class, which allows to easy define covariance models by the user.